UnskilledFreak/Freakylay/README.md

 - it hides itself when in menus
 - flip elements independently
 - test it with a preview image of Beat Saber without having the game to run
-- Pulsoid heart rate fully integrated to match style
+- Pulsoid & HypeRate heart rate fully integrated to match style
 - completely event-driven

 ## Games